 This calculator has an alternative name – the IIFYM calculator, as it is based on the principles of the IIFYM (If It Fits Your Macros) diet.
 This type of diet tracks macronutrients rather than individual foods and is based on the assumption that you can eat whatever you want as long as it fits your macros plan.

-The main benefit of such a diet is its flexibility - after all, you're not bound to strict meal plans, but can freely enjoy your favorite foods.
-Learning how to calculate macros also requires a bit less effort than learning the principles of regular diet, so many people claim that IIFYM is more accessible.
+The main benefit of such a diet is its flexibility – after all, you're not bound to strict meal plans but can freely enjoy your favorite foods.
+Learning how to calculate macros also requires a bit less effort than learning the principles of the regular diet, so many people claim that IIFYM is more accessible.